-For over 200 years we have protected our environment by converting animal by-products from the human food processing industry into edible meat fractions, feed ingredients for livestock, companion animals and fish as well as pharmaceutical ingredients, edible tallow, tallow for soap, cosmetics and biofuels.
+For over 200 years we have supported the human consumption meat processing industry by further processing the animal co-products into edible meat fractions, feed ingredients for livestock, companion animals and fish as well as manuifacturing pharmaceutical ingredients, edible tallow as well as tallow for soap, cosmetics and biofuels.

 Stephen has been regarded for the last 25 years as the person in the rendering industry with the greatest scientific knowledge of BSE.
 He provided strong support over many years and assisted the ARA to provide solid scientific evidence to present to legislators on the correct steps Australia should take in regards to the ruminant feed ban and application of reasonable processing techniques.

 He provided strong leadership to lift the profile of the World Renderers Organisation and worked tirelessly to have that body recognised by OIE and IFIF, a milestone that allows the industry to be involved in having a say on the future of our industry at the highest levels internationally.
 Stephen retired as President of WRO in 2015 having served his 2 year term.

 A.J.
 Bush and Sons (Manufactures) Pty Ltd have been major supporters of the ARA Accreditation Workshops since they commenced at UWS Richmond in 1991.
 They opened their plant at Riverstone for attendees to visit and experience different processing methods that were often unseen by many attendees prior to the visit.

 When the workshops were transferred from Richmond to UQ Gatton in Queensland in 2011, the company willingly offered their site at Bromelton for the same purpose and have continued to welcome attendees of the accreditation workshops.